Jonathan Goldstein (filmmaker)

 Jonathan Michael Goldstein (born September 2, 1968) is an American filmmaker, best known for his work on Dungeons & Dragons: Honor Among Thieves, Game Night, Spider-Man: Homecoming, and Horrible Bosses.
-He has worked collaboratively with John Francis Daley as a filmmaking duo, whom he met on The Geena Davis Show.
+He has formed a filmmaking duo with John Francis Daley, whom he met on The Geena Davis Show.

-Career

-Daley and Goldstein's earlier work was predominantly based in the comedy genre where they were co-screenwriters for Horrible Bosses (2011), co-writers for The Incredible Burt Wonderstone (2013), co-story writers for Horrible Bosses 2 (2014), and also co-wrote/co-directed the fifth film in the National Lampoon's Vacation film series, Vacation (2015).
-The duo received co-writer credits for Spider-Man: Homecoming (2017) with other screenwriters, which was met with critical and financial success; and they co-directed the 2018 black comedy Game Night.
-The next film written and directed by the pair, Dungeons & Dragons: Honor Among Thieves, was a critical success.
-Their next film will be Mayday, an original feature for Skydance and Apple penned and directed by Goldstein & Daley that stars Ryan Reynolds and Kenneth Branagh.

-Prior to his feature film career, Goldstein wrote for numerous television sitcoms, including The PJs starring Eddie Murphy, The Geena Davis Show, Good Morning Miami, Four Kings, and The New Adventures of Old Christine.

 Personal life

 Born in New York City, Goldstein moved to Beachwood, Ohio, in 1980, where he graduated from Beachwood High School in 1986.
 He attended the University of Michigan and then Harvard Law School, graduating in 1995.
 He worked for two years as a corporate litigator at the New York office of Jones, Day, Reavis & Pogue.
 Goldstein lives in Los Angeles with his wife, novelist Adena Halpern, who he married in 2007.